Judith Henjes UKCP Reg, Dr phil, MSc

 Other areas of counselling I deal with

-Living with a difficult diagnosis; having a relative with a mental health problem; self-care and resilience; living with more than one language or culture; recovering from being a victim of crime.
+Relationship issues; living with a difficult diagnosis; having a relative with a mental health problem; self-care and resilience; living with more than one language or culture; recovering from being a victim of crime.

-The fee for 50 minute session is £50.
+The fee for a 50 minute session is £50.
 Please talk to me about concessions if you are unwaged or on a low income.

 I have special expertise in a number of areas: